scurest/MelonRipper/README.md

   but before the Projection.)

 * Normals aren't ripped.
-  Any lighting is baked into the vertex colors.
+  The calculated lighting from normals is baked into the vertex colors.

 * Strip connectivity is not preserved.
   All faces in Blender are totally separate from each other,